 She is the author of the award-winning book, The HPV Vaccine Controversy: Sex, Cancer, God and Politics.
-Her book has been widely reviewed and recommended both in the U.S. and abroad to professionals and the public alike.
-It is the recipient of the 2009 Book of the Year Award from the American Journal of Nursing and is the winner of two 2010 International Book Awards.
+The book is the recipient of the 2009 Book of the Year Award from the American Journal of Nursing and is the winner of two 2010 International Book Awards.
 Details of the book and other pertinent information can be found at thehpvbook.com.

-Dr Belinson has worked for more than 14 years in rural China in multiple provinces throughout the country.
+Jerome L Belinson, MD, is the President and founder of Preventive Oncology International, Inc., a research organization that blends humanitarian work with investigative science.
+Dr. Belinson has worked for more than 14 years in rural China in multiple provinces throughout the country.
 His initial study known as SPOCCS I, The Shanxi Province Cervical Cancer Screening Study, received international acclaim and it continues to serve as a model for study design in epidemiology courses around the world.
 This study provided the true sensitivity and specificity of multiple screening technologies.
-The work of Dr. Belinson and his P.O.I. colleagues has also been recognized for their careful adherence to human values and the proper conduct of studies involving human subjects in the third world.
+The work of Dr. Belinson and his P.O.I. colleagues has also been recognized for their careful adherence to human values and the proper conduct of studies involving humans in the developing world.
 In addition to China, POI has conducted studies in the Dominican Republic, Mexico, and the US.